 Those already baptised in another Christian church, following a period of preparation, are welcomed into full communion with the Catholic Church by the reception of the Sacraments of Confirmation and the Most Holy Eucharist.

 Check out this helpful video from Brother Casey, an American Franciscan Friar:

 Our RCIA Program

 The RCIA at St Francis Xavier and St Clare's usually begins in the first week of September.
-Priests, catechists, sponsors and inquirers will meet once a week for six months, with a four week break over Christmas.
+Priests, catechists, sponsors and inquirers will meet once a week for eight months, with a four week break over Christmas.
 Naturally, this is a significant and long-term time commitment.
 This length of time serves two purposes: first, it provides sufficient opportunity for the candidates to learn the Catholic faith; second, it helps refine the candidate's commitment to the faith.